ACC-Style/Arches/markdown/home_readme.md

 			<span class="block font_2 m-y_2 font_bold opacity_7">Multi Product, Framework, Brand Style System</span>
 		</h1>
 		<p class="c_black m-y_3 max-w_65 lh_3 font_1">
 			Arches is a central design system for the American College of Cardiology and establishes the DNA standards for multiple products within the ACC portfolio.
-The Arches Design System achieves this in a three-layered process.
-First, the branding layer defines the fonts, colors, and logos, known as the Design DNA.
-The second layer establishes the variances to that DNA design through the use of Utility Classes.
-These classes give modifiers that can affect size, color value, font attributes, and structure mechanisms.
-The third is to level-set the frameworks that are the foundational framework on the specific web products.
+The Arches Design System achieves its front end flexibility through three layers, each building upon the former: Basic UI Structures, Branding, and Utility Classes.
+The Basic UI structure brings patterns for commonly used UI patterns found on the web, which are a combination of design and interaction.
+The branding layer defines the fonts, colors, and logos for a product line within the ACC's Larger Portfolio, establishing the product's  Design DNA.
+The Utility Classes establish the Design DNA's variances through modifiers that can affect size, color value, font attributes, and structure mechanisms.
+These layers in concert produce a robust front-end solution giving both designers and developers the power to tackle the college's future needs.
 		</p>
 		<p class="c_black m-y_3 max-w_65 lh_3 font_0">
 			The arches code base has split up the CSS depending on the need.